bittentech/SecScraper/README.md

 Reports and articles scraper for bug bounty hunters.

 The script will fetch the article links for you, based on your query.
-Enter anything you want to search, whether a vulnerability description, or abug writeup on Medium, or a public report on Hackerone, this tool will scrape everything relevant detail for you, with the specified result count.
+Enter anything you want to search, whether a vulnerability description, or a bug writeup on Medium, or a public report on Hackerone, this tool will scrape everything relevant for you, with the specified result count.

 ![SecScraper Demo](secscraper.gif)